krandslam/ML_based_big_data_analysis/README.md

 The brief descriptions of data analysis practices done in class follow below.
 Analysis results and files are located at corresponding date folder (day#).
+Further details are explained in README.md of each folder.

 ### Day 1
 [Kaggle titanic](https://www.kaggle.com/c/titanic) analysis with excel